fetchai/agents-aea/docs/skill-guide.md

 ## Step 3: Develop a Handler

-So far, we have tasked the AEA with sending search requests to the OEF.
-However, we have no way of handling the responses sent to the AEA by the OEF at the moment.
-The AEA would simply respond to the OEF via the default `error` skill which sends all unrecognised envelopes back to the sender.
+So far, we have tasked the AEA with sending search requests to the [OEF search node](../oef-ledger).
+However, we have no way of handling the responses sent to the AEA by the [OEF search node](../oef-ledger) at the moment.
+The AEA would simply respond to the [OEF search node](../oef-ledger) via the default `error` skill which sends all unrecognised envelopes back to the sender.

 Let us now implement a handler to deal with the incoming search responses.